quantixed/imagej-macros/README.md

 #### Now put the rows together

 Finally, if we have more than one montage, we need to compile them together.
 Load in all the montages you'd like to compile.
-Now select *Lab Code>Figure Maker>Compile Row Montages*
+Now select *LabCode>Figure Maker>Compile Row Montages*

 The dialog asks you to select which montage you'd like where.